 Other buses in St. Petersburg, Florida

-St. Pete offers a network of buses throughout the city.
+St. Pete has a city-wide bus network.
 For example, I took Bus #4 from downtown to visit the enchanting Sunken Gardens, a must-see for plant lovers.
-Regular bus fare is $2.25.
-Day passes are on sale for $2.50 until June 1, 2022 which is when they go back to $5.00.
+As I write this, regular bus fare is $2.25 and day passes are $5.00.
 The buses are definitely a good deal!

 St. Petersburg also has you covered if you want to visit the beautiful coastal communities and see the gorgeous beaches.
-The Suncoast Beach Trolley takes you 18 miles up the coast from St. Pete Beach to Clearwater Beach.
+In fact, the Suncoast Beach Trolley takes you 18 miles up the coast from St. Pete Beach to Clearwater Beach.
 It takes about an hour to get up to Clearwater Beach but it’s definitely worth it.

-Clearwater has a gorgeous white sand beach and a long pier where you feel you are walking out into the Gulf.
+Clearwater is known for its gorgeous white sand beach as well as a long pier where you feel you are walking out into the Gulf.
 But note that there are a lot of major hotels in Clearwater so expect to see a lot of tourists.
-It’s a big change from the quiet coastal communities you pass through as you head to Clearwater, but I still enjoyed it immensely.
+Although it’s a big change from the quiet coastal communities you pass through as you head to Clearwater, I still enjoyed it immensely.

-If you’re looking for a more low-key beach, I recommend Treasure Island Beach.
-The beach isn’t at all busy.
-Check out the Thunderbird Beach Resort which has a pool and tiki bar that are open to the public.
-I recently caught a singer with the most beautiful voice there strumming her ukelele as the sun set.
+If you’re looking for a more low-key beach, try Treasure Island Beach which generally isn’t overrun.
+Once you’re there, check out the Thunderbird Beach Resort which has a pool and tiki bar that are open to the public.
+It’s also where I recently caught a singer with the most beautiful voice strumming her ukelele as the sun set.